mutagen-io/mutagen/README.md

   case-(in)sensitivity, HFS's pseudo-NFD Unicode normalization, systems that don't support executability bits, or file names that might create NTFS alternate data streams.
+- Mutagen has a **best-effort** safety mechanism that prevents propagation of synchronization *root* deletions.
+If Mutagen detects that one side of the synchronization session has been completely deleted, it will halt and refuse to propagate the removal, requiring the user to manually remove file on the other side and then use `mutagen resume` to continue the session.
+This detection is not perfect for directories since their deletion is non-atomic and Mutagen may see a large portion of the directory deleted while deletion is ongoing and propagate that deletion.
+That being said, Mutagen makes every effort to avoid synchronizing while concurrent changes are ongoing, instead waiting for the filesystem to stabilize.

 You might have surmised that Mutagen's closest cousin is the [Unison](http://www.cis.upenn.edu/~bcpierce/unison) file synchronization tool.